gemforce-team/gemforce/README.md

 All resulting schemes (recipes) are placed in "results" folder.
 Precomputed tables up to 1 MB are placed in "gem_tables" folder.
-More info on both can be found on the folder's README.
+More info on both can be found on the respective folders' README.

 ***